 2. Qantas through Sydney

 I told him I didn’t mind staying a few extra days to fly directly with the airline I had originally booked.
-He said they were all full for weeks.
-At the time, I didn’t think I had a reason to question that.
+At the time, I didn’t think I had a reason to question him when he said they were full for weeks.

 But while I’m waiting at the Qantas gate and brainstorming alternative solutions if I can’t get on this flight, I check the Air New Zealand app and find there’s space today, tomorrow, and the day after.